Metrics and data

 Crude production

 We do not set Scope 3 targets.
-As we discuss in the Life Cycle Approach module, using the GHG Protocol to understand how societal activities drive emissions is appropriate and useful; using it to measure and manage company or sector-wide emissions is flawed and counterproductive.
+Using the GHG Protocol to measure and manage company or sector-wide emissions is flawed and counterproductive.
 It also ignores growing energy demand, enabling no comparison of alternative ways to meet that demand.

 To meet a net-zero goal, it is essential that companies fully understand their net emissions and have a means of comparing themselves against others in their industry.
-Most importantly, the approach needs to equip and incentivize companies to make investments that will reduce their emissions – not simply encourage companies to back away from meeting society’s needs and pass portions of their carbon footprint to someone else.
+Most importantly, the approach needs to equip and incentivize companies to make investments that will reduce their emissions or the emissions of their customers when providing low carbon solutions – not simply encourage companies to back away from meeting society’s needs and pass portions of their carbon footprint to someone else.

 Sustainability performance data